Frequently Asked Questions

 Can I build a granny flat?

-Secondary dwellings (granny flats) are permitted in most residential zones under the State Environmental Planning Policy (Housing) 2021.
+Secondary dwellings (granny flats) are permitted in most residential zones across NSW, VIC, and QLD, though the rules differ by state.

 - Only one secondary dwelling per lot